-Tribal Nation Grant Fund (TNGF)
+Tribal Nation Grant Fund

 This particular fund (referenced in recent compacts) was created to complement the RSTF and provides for the distribution of funds to non-gaming tribes, upon application of such tribes for purposes related to effective self-governance, self-determined community, and economic development.
 Payments from this fund are intended to be made to non-gaming tribes on a "need" basis, upon application.
+Payments from the TNGF are expected to begin in 2018.